 Step 1: Removing the Ugly Green Paint

 We sanded the body and the drawers down.
-As we usually do, we start our sanding process with our orbital sander using an 80 grit sandpaper.
-Then, we use 60 grit sandpaper to make sure all of the original finish has been properly removed.
-Finally, we hand sand with a 120 grit sandpaper to get a smoother wood before applying paint. .
-This process seems to be extremely effective in putting the dresser in its bare bones state.
-Make sure you wash it off with a damp cloth so that there is not any dust or residue left on it.
+We usually start our sanding process with our orbital sander using 80 grit sandpaper.
+Then, we use 60 grit sandpaper to ensure all of the original finish has been properly removed.
+Finally, we hand sand with 120 grit sandpaper to get a smoother wood before applying paint.
+This process seems to be highly effective in putting the dresser in its bare-bones state.
+Ensure you wash it off with a damp cloth so that there is no dust or residue left on it.
 Once it is dry, it is time to tape around the edges!
 We should note that we did not use the electric sander on the drawers because of the thin veneer (but we did hand sand them).

 Step 2: Taping the Dresser

-Before we painted the drawers and the body of the dresser, we made sure to tape the inside of the of the body and the inside of the drawers.
-It is always important to remember to tape the inside of the body where the drawers slide in and out, and the inside portions of the drawers where paint might drip/or the paint brush might touch.
-We will admit that this is not a necessary step, but if you want to have a re-purposed dresser that looks professional grade, then every detail matters.
+Before we painted the drawers and the body of the dresser, we made sure to tape the inside of the body and the inside of the drawers.
+It is always important to remember to tape the inside of the body where the drawers slide in and out, and the inside portions of the drawers where paint might drip/or the paintbrush might touch.
+We will admit that this is not necessary, but if you want to have a re-purposed dresser that looks professional-grade, then every detail matters.

 Step 3: Staining the Sides of the Dresser

 We went ahead and stained the sides of the dresser because stain generally takes longer to dry than paint.
-After the stain was dry, we had to do more taping to make sure that the paint did not end up on the stained sides.
+After the stain was dry, we had to do more taping to ensure that the paint did not end up on the stained sides.